QubesOS/qubes-doc/developer/building/qubes-iso-building.md

 # Stable
 # Select Current (if you want the option to use pre-built packages)
 # No (we want a full build)
-# Select fc29 and stretch (for the currently shipping templates)
+# Select fc30 and buster (for the currently shipping templates)
 # Select builder-rpm, builder-debian, template-whonix, mgmt-salt
 # Yes (to download)
 ~~~